casoon/dragonfly-docs/docs/effects/index.md

 ## Installation and Usage

-You can import the entire Effects System or individual modules:
+You can import the entire Effects system or individual modules:

-### Complete Effects System
+### Complete Effects system

 ```css
 @import '@casoon/ui-lib/effects/index.css';